 Graduate GPA

-This one is relatively straight-forward.
-If you've completed any graduate-level courses, those courses would comprise your graduate GPA.
+This one is relatively straightforward.
+If you've completed any graduate-level courses at the master's or doctoral level, those courses would comprise your graduate GPA.
+This is true regardless of whether you earned the graduate degree.

 For example, if you had previously attended pharmacy school and then decided you wanted to be a CAA, all your courses from pharmacy school would be factored into your graduate GPA.